YiyangZhangyz738/WebDesignFinal/README.md

 Multimedia Communications - Fall 2023 instructed by Kate Alexandrite at Duke University.
 - **Acknowledgments**: Thanks to Kate for guiding my project.
 Thanks for Yili Wen and Ellen Yang's encouragement and feedback.
 And thanks to all VMS 240 students for their suggestions and comments.
 - **Project Summary**:
   - This is a web text adventure game with the theme of escape from the resort.
 There are three main interactive sessions with four different endings.
+You need to install all fonts to get the full visual effect.

 ## Insparation
 文字游戏 Word Game